Updated: Jun 28

 There are many different Bitcoin wallets you can get on your phone and desktop.
 While many wallets can offer differing features, the main function is the same.
 A wallet gives you a way to access the Bitcoin network to send and receive funds, much like a web browser gives you a way to access to the internet.
 For simplicity's sake, I'll recommend just a single Bitcoin wallet which I feel is accessible to brand new users.

-Blue Wallet is a mobile wallet for both Android and iPhone.
-It is Bitcoin-only but also allows you to use something called the lightning network - which allows for instant and nearly free transactions.
+Muun Wallet is a mobile wallet for both Android and iPhone.
+It is Bitcoin-only (better for security) and also integrates something called the lightning network - which allows for instant and nearly free transactions.
 I've found it's relatively easy to use and you can be set up in a couple minutes.

 How Do I Secure My Bitcoin?

 Alright, so you've gotten a wallet and purchased some Bitcoin that is now sitting on your phone.
 Is that secure?
 Not particularly.
 Now don't panic - if you're dealing with smaller amounts of money it's not a big deal to have it sitting on your mobile device, but once you start to have more money than you'd be comfortable carrying around in cash, it's time to start looking into security via something called a hardware wallet.

 Hardware wallets are a way to securely store your funds in a device that doesn't directly connect to the internet, thus mitigating your risk of having your Bitcoin wallet compromised remotely.
 There are many options for hardware out there, so here is a quick recap of my top 6, discussing some of their features.
 If you see one that looks appealing to you, there are links in the images just below to purchase them.